RyanEwen/lan-cache-docker/readme.md

-# Simple LAN Cache using Docker, Dnsmasq, and NGINX
+# A Simple LAN Cache Using Docker

-## Caches the following services for reduced internet traffic and quicker installs:
+## Reduce internet traffic and increase install speeds for:
 * Steam
 * Origin
 * Uplay